 He was originally a producer with films as disparate like the first adaptation of Death of a Salesman, a Vindicated by History version of Cyrano de Bergerac, the breakthrough Western High Noon and even the surreal The 5,000 Fingers Of Dr. T, written by Dr. Seuss.

-Unfortunately, as idealistic as those films were, they were often derided as being preachy with outdated issues and artistically inept of a director who still thought like a producer.
+Unfortunately, as idealistic as those films were, they were often derided as being preachy with outdated issues and artistically inept from a director who still thought like a producer.

 Tropes displayed by him: